clockelliptic/drawing/README.md

 # Social Drawing App

-*Under development* Social app for drawing League of Legends tactics and strategies.
+*Prototype* Social app for drawing League of Legends tactics and strategies.
 Final result will be frame-by-frame playmaking tool for game strategies and gameplay analysis.

 Backend can be found at https://github.com/clockelliptic/drawing-backend